What is Colonic Manometry?

 - Your child will not be allowed to eat or drink anything for the rest of the day and part of the next day.
 The intravenous (IV) fluids will keep your child hydrated.

-- For the rest of the evening, your child will be free to do any activities that he/she can do in bed.
+- For the rest of the evening, your child will be free to do any activities that they can do in bed.
 The actual test will begin early the next morning.

 - The tube will be connected to a Portable manometry cart.
 This in turn is connected to a computer.
 Your doctor views this information after testing is complete.

 - Your child will be given a meal and medication as part of the test.
-Do not allow your child to eat or drink until instructed to do so by the manometry nurse.
+Please do not allow your child to eat or drink until instructed to do so by the manometry nurse.

 - The test will run for about six hours.